You ask and Eney gets it done. Meet a Computerbeing. Learn More

 Step 3: Turn off analytics

-This is not an obligatory step, but I'd better warn you that Homebrew can share some of your data with developers since the tool is free and open-source.
-Here’s what’s typically collected: Homebrew User Agent, Google Analytics version, Homebrew analytics tracking ID, Homebrew analytics user ID, and data about the status of Google Analytics anonymous IP setting.
+This is not an obligatory step, but I always turn off analytics.
+Homebrew can share some of your data with developers since the tool is free and open-source.

-If you don’t want your data to be collected and shared with the Homebrew developers, here’s the command you should run in Terminal to turn off analytics: brew analytics off.
+If you don’t want your data to be collected and shared with the Homebrew developers, the command you should run in Terminal to turn off analytics is: brew analytics off.

 Step 4: Set up Homebrew